Dimillian/MovieSwiftUI/Readme.md

 MovieDBSwiftUI is in pure Swift UI, the goal is to see how far SwiftUI can go in its current implementation without using anything from UIKit (basically no UIView/UIViewController representable).

-It'll evolve with SwiftUI, everty time Apple edits existing or adds new features to the framework.
+It'll evolve with SwiftUI, every time Apple edits existing or adds new features to the framework.

 ## Platforms